We’ve analyzed 25 of the largest and fastest-growing online retailers to find out which list building strategies they use.

 Brands using this strategy: Revolve, Uniqlo, The Honest Company, Puma, and Fashion Nova.

 Welcome discounts are one of the most popular and widely used promotion strategies.
 Welcome discounts usually appears instantly in a popup, and have a higher conversion rate than any other form of non-personalized messages.
+You can use static discount codes or generate unique coupon codes for an added layer of security and avoid code hacking.

 We analyzed over 25,000+ of our customer’s popup campaigns, and we found that the instant trigger has an average conversion rate of 6.3%.